from-explore/Porto/README.md

 <a id="Introduction"></a>
 # Introduction

-**Porto SAP** is a modern Software Architectural Pattern, designed to help developers organize their Code in a super maintainable way.
+**Porto SAP** is a modern Software Architectural Pattern, designed to help developers organize their Code in a highly maintainable way.

-It is very helpful for big and long term projects, as they tend to have higher complexity with time.
+Architectural Patterns like Porto are great alternatives to the standard MVC, for large and long term projects, as they tend to have higher complexity with time.

-> AND IT IS REALLY EASY TO USE.

-In Porto, the Interfaces (`WEB`, `API`, `CLI`) are appendices to the Application Logic, while the `Actions` (Features) are the central organizing principle.
-At its core it consists of 2 layers (`Containers` & `Ship`), in addition to a set of `Components` with predefined responsibilities, living inside the `Containers` and powered by the `Ship`.

 <br>

-*Porto was inspired by the DDD (Domain Driven Design) and the MVC (Model View Controller) patterns.
-And it adapts techniques from multiple architectures (Layered, Clean, Task Oriented and Modular).
-As well as it adheres to the most convenient design principles (SOLID, LIFT, Generalization, GRASP and more).*

 <a id="Quality-Attributes"></a>
 # Quality Attributes

-- Reusable Business Logic (Containers of Code).
+- Reusable Business Logic (Containers) across multiple similar projects.
-- Easy to understand by any developer (no magic).
+- Easy to understand by any developer (No magic!).
-- Fast Development of similar type Apps.
 - Easy Maintenance (easy to adapt changes).
 - Easy to Test (test driven).
 - Zero Technical debt (low communication between Developers).
 - Decoupled Code (editing X doesn’t break Y).
+- Pluggable UI, (build Web App today and then build your API (or the opposite) easely anytime later)
 - Very Organized Code base with Zero Code Decoupling.
 - Scalable Code (easy to modify and implement features).
 - Easy Framework Upgrade (separation between the App and the Framework).